 Each week’s lesson assignments will be recorded on a Lesson Assignment Sheet in Microsoft OneNote and emailed to the student; satisfactory completion of the assignments will be noted.
 Consistent and continual development of the student's overall playing ability and musicianship is expected and will be reflected in the Studio Grade.

-From time to time various conflicts will arise with scheduled lesson appointments.
+Various conflicts will arise with scheduled lesson appointments.
 Students are expected to notify Prof. Hall in advance if they are to miss a lesson; a voice-mail message or email will suffice.
 A missed lesson without notice or legitimate excuse will result in a grade of "F" for that lesson and will not be made up.
 If the student has a legitimate excuse, illness, emergency, university sponsored activity, and provides advance notice, or if the conflict originates with the instructor, the instructor will make-up the lesson.
 Whether the conflict originates with instructor or student, it is the responsibility of the student to reschedule the lesson in a timely manner.
 Lessons that are preempted because of university-wide holidays or ensemble tours are not figured into the semester studio grade.

 Students are generally expected to engage in one hour per day of individual practice for each credit of applied music they are taking.
 Students taking two credit lessons should practice a minimum of two hours per day, the volume of practice assumed by this course.
 This time does not include ensemble rehearsals or other performance activities.
 The student must therefore learn to manage their time efficiently and pace practice with performance.